-- (B) The acquisition of API completed on 10 May 2021 however the baseline metrics above are presented on a full year basis for 2019 to allow for better period over period comparability.
+(B) The acquisition of API completed on 10 May 2021 however the baseline metrics above are presented on a full year basis for 2019 to allow for better period over period comparability.
 2021 data not disclosed due to the timing of the Acquisition.

-(C) Equates to Great Britain for CCEP. - (D) 2019 baseline has been restated as described in our "Sustainability key performance data summary" on pages 248-251. - (E) Scope 2 is market based approach only.
-Emissions from biologically sequestered carbon in 2022 were 63,500 tonnes of CO2e, reported outside of the three scopes, in line with WRI/WBCSD GHG Protocol guidance. - (F) Subject to external independent limited assurance by DNV.
-See page 252 for details
+(C) Equates to Great Britain for CCEP.

+(D) 2019 baseline has been restated - as described in our "Sustainability key performance data summary" on pages 248-251.
+(E) Scope 2 is market based approach only.
+Emissions from biologically sequestered carbon in 2022 were 63500 tonnes

+(c) Scope 2 is market based approach only.
+Emissions from biologically sequestered carbon in 2022 were 63,500 to of CO2e, reported outside of the three scopes, in line with WRI/WBCSD GHG Protocol guidance.

+(F) Subject to external independent limited assurance by DNV.
+See page 252 for details.